January 15 — CANCELLED

 Chief Operating Officer

 Thomas (“Tom”) oversees all operational activities including facilities management and upgrades, and system-wide transportation.
 He also leads the business and service strategy of LCSWMA by managing the organization’s revenue profile and planning for long-term capacity needs, so LCSWMA can optimize its assets and contribute to the economic growth of the community.
-Prior to this role, Tom served in various leadership positions for LCSWMA since his start in 2005, including Chief Business Development Officer.
+Finally, Tom oversees LCSWMA’s CAPEX projects and initiatives.
+Prior to this role, Tom served in various leadership positions for LCSWMA since his start in 2005.
 He holds a B.A. in Geo-Environmental Studies from Millersville University and an MBA from Elizabethtown College.

-Michelle provides strategic direction for identifying and pursuing necessary resources to support the varied projects, initiatives and business endeavors established by LCSWMA, including securing grant opportunities to fund new corporate ventures.
-She is responsible for oversight of LCSWMA’s renewable energy portfolio, real estate strategy, and environmental compliance and technical services.
+Michelle provides strategic direction for identifying and pursuing necessary resources to support the varied projects, initiatives, and business endeavors established by LCSWMA, including securing grant opportunities to fund new corporate ventures.
+She is responsible for oversight of LCSWMA’s renewable energy portfolio, real estate strategy, safety program, environmental compliance, recycling, and technical services.
 She holds a B.S. in Environmental Science from Muhlenberg College and is currently working towards an M.S. in Strategic Leadership from Elizabethtown College.
-Prior to this role, Michelle held various business development positions, including Chief Business Solutions Officer, since her start in 2007.
+Prior to this role, Michelle held various business development positions since her start in 2007.

 Alexander (“Alex”) has served as the Authority’s General Counsel since January 2017.
 Prior to this role, Alex was partner in a private law firm serving as the Authority’s independent legal counsel.
 Alex has been involved in the legal aspects of the significant projects and activities of the Authority over the last three decades.
 Beginning in 2006, he served as the lead attorney for the Authority.
 As General Counsel, Alex represents, or supervises the representation of, the Authority in all legal matters.
 Alex is responsible to plan, organize, manage, budget for, direct, staff and control the legal work of the Authority, reporting to the Board of Directors and the CEO on the legal matters of the Authority.
 Alex holds a B.A. in Political Science and Economics from Swarthmore College and a J.D. from New York University School of Law.
 He is admitted to practice law before the courts of the Commonwealth of Pennsylvania and the United States District Courts for the Eastern and Middle Districts of Pennsylvania.